shimspedy/foodwage/_recipes/healthy-snack-mix/healthy-snack-mix.md

 - Break it apart and portion out into bags.
 If desired, you can add a dried fruit, like cherries or cranberries, in with the mix.

 ---
+Learn how to make healthy trail mix with this foolproof method + 3 easy recipes.
+Trail mix is such an easy and delicious snack to make at home with just a few key ingredients.